Meniere’s disease: Causes, symptoms, and treatments

 What are the symptoms?

 People aged between 20 and 60 are more susceptible to a particular condition.
-Recognizing symptoms early can be crucial for timely intervention, especially for the preservation of hearing health.
+Recognising symptoms early can be crucial for timely intervention, especially for the preservation of hearing health.

 Common indications include: